MatiasHernanSerrato/react-redux-sagas-and-other/README.md

 This was created in order to keep all the libraries I've been using in one place to show a several little apps I'm making. aslo I was explaining my frind how to do a quick react app and how to add more tools

+##
+Redux and React-redux was Included for future projects For the sidebar I use [React Pro Sidebar](https://github.com/azouaoui-med/react-pro-sidebar#react-pro-sidebar) For the redirect to make it a spa I'm using [React-Router](https://reactrouter.com/web/guides/quick-start)
 ## Available Scripts

 In the project directory, you can run: